cosmos/ethermint-archive/docs/architecture.rst

 or over an in-proc rpc over web3.
 It can also query the ethereum state over web3.
 It is probably favourable to stick to a connection over web3 or through an ethereum interface.
 IBC should not depend on the internals of ethereum.
 It is passed in by the user.
+Receiving an IBC packet will work by intercepting the IBC packet, decoding it according to some rules and creating an ethereum transaction from it that calls a special privileged smart contract.
+Sending an IBC packet should be triggered by the web3 endpoints and involves providing a merkle proof of some data, where the root hash matches the app hash.

 Reward Strategy
 """""""""""""""
 The reward strategy defines how to deal distribute rewards.
 If none is specified a default strategy will be used.
 It holds the address that should receive the rewards (``coinbase``) and decides how much and when that address should be rewarded.
 It is passed in by the user of the library.

+Testing
+"""""""
+Every package should have close to full test coverage.
+Ideally we have generators that generate testcases.
+For example for RPC in the tests it should spin up a live server and send it a combination of valid and invalid requests in almost any order and the server should never crash.
+For ethereum is should generate transactions and see if with any combination the object breaks.